DanSam5K/Private-Events/README.md

 - In your terminal go to (http://127.0.0.1:3000/)
 - Sign up for a session and create-events "secrets" or you can just watch them anonymously!

-Now, you can start interratcing with application
+Now, you can start interacting with application
 ## AUTHORS

 👤 **Daniel Samuel**